mberkow/mendydrinks/content/post/2020-06-04-apple-business.md

 draft: false
 ---

 This recipe calls for "runny honey" but didn't quite explain how that was made.
 So I took 1/2 oz of honey and added 1/4 of hot water.
-Once I was fiddling with the ingrediants I decided to fiddle with the garnish as well.
-This is a boozy drink and the Gin shines through the sweatness of the honey and apple juice.
+Once I was fiddling with the ingredients I decided to fiddle with the garnish as well.
+This is a boozy drink and the Gin shines through the sweetness of the honey and apple juice.

 {{< figure src="/images/2020-06-04-apple-business.jpg" >}}